Texas–Texas A&M football rivalry: Fight songs

-The football series is the third longest in college football.
-The last regular season football game is usually reserved for the match-up.
-Each school has elaborate pregame preparations for the annual football clash, including the Aggie Bonfire and Hex Rally.
-Texas has a unique lighting scheme for the UT Tower after beating Texas A&M. The State Farm Lone Star Showdown, a full sports rivalry between the two schools, began in 2004, and ended in 2012 when Texas A&M moved to the Southeastern Conference.

 1999 Bonfire game

 The 1999 game at Kyle Field between the 5th-ranked Longhorns and the 17th-ranked Aggies took place just eight days after the annual Aggie Bonfire collapsed during its construction, killing 12 people – 11 current students and one former student – and injuring 27.
 Texas A&M players helped clear some of the fallen logs.
 In addition, the Texas Exes student chapter canceled the Hex Rally in favor of a "Unity Gathering" at the UT Tower and extended an invitation to all Aggies and their friends.
 The tower was darkened out of respect for those who had died in the collapse or been affected by it, and participants lit white candles instead of the usual red in memory of the fallen Aggies.

 The game began with a flyover of F-16 jets, all piloted by former A&M students, in the missing man formation.
 US Senator Phil Gramm, who taught economics at A&M from 1967 to 1978, donated the flyover he was entitled to upon his death as an elected official, asking instead that it be given in the honor of the 12 Aggies who died.
 12 doves were also released before the game, one for each Aggie who had perished.
 Former US President George H. W. Bush attended, as did his son, Texas Governor and future US President George W. Bush.

 At half-time, the Texas Longhorn Band dedicated their performance to the students lost and injured in the collapse, and ended by playing "Amazing Grace" and "Taps", then removing their white hats in a show of respect as they walked off the field.
 The Fightin' Texas Aggie Band also played a tribute to the victims and, contrary to the usual tradition, marched off the field in a silent cadence.
 Aggie students, who normally sit only when the opposing band plays, stood throughout both performances and gave both standing ovations.
 Texas A&M upset Texas 20–16 after scoring a go-ahead touchdown with 5:03 remaining and then forcing and recovering a fumble with 23 seconds to play.